Jebearssica/Drive-scheduling/README.md

 - Change the construction of the Queue(into double link list)
 - Change the part of delete Queue
 - Complete procedure Run_Driven
+- 2018-5-25
+	* Restruct "struct Queue" and change into class
+	* Realize the function in "class Queue" --- Insert & Initialize
+- 2018-5-28

--Waiting for complete:
+	* Changing the structure of the Project(Due to the restruction of the "struct Queue") -Waiting for complete:
+* Changing the structure of the Project(Due to the restruction of the "struct Queue")
 * Data for testing